sensedeep/senselogs/README.md

 Furthermore, serverless apps have special requirements like minimizing cold-start time, dynamic log filtering control without redeploying and being able to capture detailed context and request information without modifying your functions.

 SenseLogs is designed to do this, simply and elegantly.
+SenseLogs makes it easy to instrument your code for maximum Observability without a crushing performance penalty.

 ## SenseLogs Features

+* Emit log data with rich context for maximum Observability.
+* Flexible log channels and filters.
+* Dynamic log control to change log filters without redeploying.
+* Emits logs in JSON with full context.
 * Extremely fast initialization time to shorten cold-starts.
 * Up to 7 times faster than the nearest alternative.
-* Flexible log channels and filters.
-* Dynamic log control to change log filters without redeploying.
 * Log sampling to emit increased logs for a percentage of requests.
-* Emits logs in JSON with rich context.
 * For local debugging, emits in human readable formats.
 * Inheriting child log instances for per-module logging.
 * Stack capture for uncaught exceptions.
 * Easily emit CloudWatch custom metrics using EMF.
-* Integrates with SenseDeep developer studio.
+* Integrates with [SenseDeep](https://www.sensedeep.com) developer studio.
+* Full TypeScript support.
+* Clean, readable small code base (<500 lines).
 * No dependencies.
-* Clean, readable small code base (<500 lines).
-* Full TypeScript support.

 ## Quick Tour